Zakaria-Takkoush/PharmaLeb/README.md

     expo start
     ```

-4. Scan the generated QR code with your camera (ios) or through the Expo Go application (android)
+4. Scan the generated QR code with your camera (iOS) or through the Expo Go application (Android)